-- The installation of a 1,250-ton high-efficiency chiller to increase the efficiency of supplied chilled water; - Upgraded lighting systems in 18 buildings; - Enhanced building control upgrades, and additions to provide for heating, ventilation, and air conditioning temperature setbacks in nine buildings.
+Enhanced building control upgrades and additions to provide for heating, ventilation, and air conditioning temperature setbacks in nine buildings.

-The UESC project has been a success, with annual energy savings within three percent of the original estimates for each of the five full years since completion.
+The UESC project has been a success, with annual energy savings within three percent of the original estimates for each of the six years since completion.
 In FY 2018, an investment grade audit (IGA) was initiated for potential Phase II UESC projects.
 In 2019, the IGA was completed and the process to issue a contract was begun.
+Planned energy savings projects under conThe COVID-19 pandemic had significant impacts on national transportation, as well as Laboratory air travel and commuting GHG emissions, as noted in Figure 4-4.
+From March 23 to September 30, when the Laboratory followed its limited operations plan consistent with New York State and DOE guidelines, air travel GHG emissions accounted for just 2.5 percent of FY 2020 total air travel emissions.
+During this period, commuting GHG emissions were just 30 percent of the annual total, since 64 percent of employees were working at home.

-Planned energy savings projects under consideration include additional lighting and building control upgrades, free cooling, and some HVAC improvements for the Chemistry Building.
-BNL continues to periodically evaluate the potential to install a combined heat and power plant and will recommend going forward if a business case develops to make installation a viable alternative.
+sideration include additional lighting and building control upgrades, free cooling, and some HVAC improvements for the Chemistry Building.
+Due to some concerns by Brookhaven Science Associates and DOE, the UESC II effort was temporarily paused.
+However, it is expected to resume soon.
+BNL continues to periodically evaluate the potential to install a combined heat and power plant, as well as renewable energy projects, and will recommend going forward if a business case is developed to make installation a viable alternative.

-To meet the 2025 Scope 3 GHG emissions reduction goal, Scope 3 emissions must be lowered by 5,034 MtCO2e from the FY 2008 base-line of 20,136 MtCO2e.
-Overall, Scope 3 GHG emissions increased by 4,809 MtCO2e, up 32 percent from FY 2018, and two percent less than the FY 2008 baseline value of 20,136 MtCO2e.
+To meet the 2025 Scope 3 GHG emissions reduction goal.
+Scope 3 emissions must be lowered by 5,034 MT CO2e from the FY 2008 baseline of 20,136 MT CO2e.
+Overall, Scope 3 GHG emissions decreased by 5,715 MT CO_e, down 29.8 percent from FY 2019, and 33 percent less than the FY 2008 baseline value of 20,136 MT CO2e.
+The decrease from FY 2019 is mostly due to a 4,756 MT CO_e drop in GHG emissions from business air travel, and a 1,767 MT CO_e decrease in commuting GHG emissions.